stefan22/meanApp/clone_project/info.md

 # MEAN App
 ==========

-> If any of the information provided through out seems redundant or
-> unnecessary to you, skip it.
-My purpose is to make the project helpful
-> not just to myself, but hopefully useful to others as well.

 - Fullstack JavaScript Framework for web application development.

 - `Node.js` is a framework for writing server-side JavaScript applications.